-Once the information has been reviewed and approved, you will receive a letter of endorsement from the Union which will need to be uploaded as part of, and in order to complete, your online visa application with the Department of Immigration and Border Protection.
+Once the information has been reviewed and approved, you will receive a letter of endorsement from the Union which will need to be uploaded as part of, and in order to complete, your online visa application with the Department of Home Affairs.

-The Musicians’ Union charges an admin fee of $110.00 per application.
-You will be able to pay this fee via credit/debit card (AMEX not accepted) or online bank transfer once your consultation is complete.
+The Musicians’ Union charges an admin fee of $132.00 per application.
+You will be able to pay this fee via online bank transfer once your consultation is complete.

 To Begin Your Consultation

-Please send your details to the Union's Imports Officer, Jim Glaister E: firstname.lastname@example.org
+Please send your details to the Union's Imports Officer, E: firstname.lastname@example.org